Stott Pilates Reformers from Merrithew

 At Home SPX

-With a retail price of $2,795, the At Home SPX Reformers is Merrithew’s most economical option for home use.
+The At Home SPX Reformers is Merrithew’s most economical option for home use.
 The At Home SPX includes Merrithew’s patented rolling carriage and high-performance tension springs, which provide a flexible platform for diverse movements and a vigorous full-body workout.
 This lightweight (115 lbs/52 kg), space-conserving reformer is sturdy enough to handle continuous, high-intensity exercise, delivering a superior studio-quality workout in a comfortable home environment.
 A Cardio-Tramp Rebounder can be added to this reformer.

 At Home Pro